December 30, 2017

 The water project in Kipteré was started in March 2012.
 In March 2016 it was rebuilt and expanded thanks to www.kiptere.ch and aqua pura.

-600 school children benefit from clean drinking water thanks to the water purification system of aqua pura.
+Tto be read in the newsletter of www.kiptere.ch: "600 school children benefit from clean drinking water thanks to the water purification system of aqua pura.
 In November 2015, an additional pump was installed and the clean drinking water flows more quickly into the thirsty throats of the children.
 At the end of 2015 the quality of the water was tested before and after the cleaning process.
 The results are clear.
-Thanks to the water purification system contaminated water endangering the health becomes germ-free drinking water.
+Thanks to the water purification system contaminated water endangering the health becomes germ-free drinking water."

 In 2014, aqua pura together with CBSM installed a waterflow 250 system.
-300 children had and still have access to bacteriological clean drinking water.
+300 children had and still have access to bacteriologically clean drinking water.

 On occasion of the World AIDS Day on December 1st, 2015 the drinking water treatment plant in the Hospital of Maragua (Kenya) was put into operation.